-So, every time you notice yourself lying, or pretending to be someone you are not, or saying something that goes against your values, stop.
-Remind yourself that you’re in charge of your world, and if you are going to grow as a person and create for yourself the best possible world, other people will have to meet you on your terms, not their terms.
+I’m suggesting: every time you notice yourself lying, or pretending to be someone you are not, or saying something that goes against your values, stop.
+Remind yourself that you are in charge of your world and if you are going to grow as a person and create for yourself your best possible world, other people will have to meet you on your terms, not their terms.
 Search for who you really are, and deal with the situation on your terms.

 It’s downright simple: you’re the boss of the world.
 Act like it.

-‘Rather than wondering in disgrace, “What is wrong with me (for being a woman/having dark skin/no money)?”, we are encouraged to ask, “What might be wrong, unjust or illogical about others for reproving me?”’
+‘Rather than wondering in disgrace, “What is wrong with me (for being a woman/having dark skin/having no money)?”, we are encouraged to ask, “What might be wrong, unjust or illogical about others for reproving me?”’

 Alain De Botton in his book, ‘Status Anxiety’.